KI für Nonprofits: Eindrücke von der Microsoft AI Tour Berlin

 The Urgency of AI Strategy

 AI is not a trend waiting to happen; it’s already here, and organizations must act quickly.
-The adoption of generative AI has skyrocketed in a short time.
-There is no longer a smooth curve in AI adoption; we are witnessing an exponential rise, particularly in the tech industry.
-On GitHub, AI-related projects are garnering unprecedented attention and participation.
-Companies must create a vision and strategy for AI now because employees are already using it, often without formal guidance.
+The adoption of generative AI has skyrocketed, outpacing previous technologies exponentially.
+There is no longer a smooth adoption curve; we are witnessing an explosive rise.
+On platforms like GitHub, AI-related projects garner unprecedented attention.
+Companies must formulate a clear vision and executable strategy for AI now.
+Delay is no longer a viable option, as employees are already integrating these tools, often without formal guidance or alignment with broader organizational goals, potentially creating inefficiencies and risks.

 So, what sets HPOs apart in their AI transformation journey?
-Research has identified several key factors that contribute to their success:
+Research identifies several key factors:

 Bridging the „Experience Gap“ in Communication, Measurement, and Learning